docker/docs/datacenter/ucp/3.0/guides/admin/configure/set-orchestrator-type.md

 ---
 title: Set the orchestrator type for a node
-description: |
-  Learn how to specify the orchestrator for nodes in a Docker Enterprise Edition cluster.
+description: Learn how to specify the orchestrator for nodes in a Docker Enterprise Edition cluster.
 keywords: Docker EE, UCP, cluster, orchestrator
-ui_tabs:
-- version: ucp-3.0
-  orhigher: true
-cli_tabs:
-- version: docker-cli-linux
-next_steps:
-- path: /deploy/install-and-configure/join-nodes-to-cluster
-  title: Join nodes to your cluster
-- path: /deploy/install-and-configure/set-orchestrator-type
-  title: Change the orchestrator for a node
 ---
-{% if include.ui %}

-{% if include.version=="ucp-3.0" %}

 When you add a node to the cluster, the node's workloads are managed by a default orchestrator, either Docker Swarm or Kubernetes.
 When you install